chutfadli11/chutfadli11/README.md

 - 👋 Hi, I’m @chutfadli11
 - 👀 I’m interested in anything new
-- 🌱 I’m currently learning farming
+- 🌱 I’m currently farming Mitragyna speciosa with a huge scale
 - 💞️ I’m looking to collaborate on anybody
-- 📫 How to reach me ...I can be reaxhed at chutfadli11@gmail.com
+- 📫 How to reach me ...I can be reached at chutfadli11@gmail.com

 <!---
 chutfadli11/chutfadli11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.